Karen Wadleigh

 Obituary

-Karen Halle Wadleigh was born March 11, 1941, on the family farm outside St. Helena, Nebraska, to Herbert and Evelyn (Hansen) Halle.
+Karen Louise Wadleigh was born March 11, 1941, on the family farm outside St. Helena, Nebraska, to Herbert and Evelyn (Hansen) Halle.
 Karen was the fourth of thirteen siblings and grew up milking cows and petting her beloved chickens.
 Following graduation from Yankton High School, she attended Wayne State and earned her teaching degree.
 This adventure took Karen from one-room schoolhouses in Cherry County, Nebraska, to Belleview, Nebraska, teaching the 2nd grade.
 In Belleview, she met an Air Force captain, Richard Wadleigh, and they were married on August 9, 1969.

 Karen and Richard moved to Denver, Colorado, where they enjoyed camping in the mountains and studying the Bible.
 Karen dedicated her life to her God, Jehovah, and was baptized as one of Jehovah’s Witnesses on July 16, 1976.
 In 1979, Karen and Richard, along with their children Shawn and Sarah, moved to a farm outside of Mt.
 Vernon, SD.
 She remained there for almost 50 years.